 Acne/Blue Light Treatments

 Blue intense pulsed light is an advanced technology that uses a high intensity, narrow band of light to deliver energy into the targeted area.
 By focusing the blue light into the porphyrins, free radicals will begin to form and selectively destroy the bacteria, typically without causing harm to surrounding tissue.
 As a result, skin condition usually will improve and clinical signs of acne should diminish.
-Dr. Brunner recommends patients undergo a minimum of one to two blue IPL treatments per week for approximately eight weeks to optimize effects, and she will develop a customized treatment plan that addresses each individual’s unique concerns.
+Dr. Brunner, located in Princeton, NJ, recommends patients undergo a minimum of one to two blue IPL treatments per week for approximately eight weeks to optimize effects, and she will develop a customized treatment plan that addresses each individual’s unique concerns.
 Most acne blue light sessions last about 15-20 minutes, depending on the number of areas to be treated.
 There is usually no downtime for this therapy, and most people return to normal activities immediately.

 The Fraxel Re:pair laser is a non-surgical enhancement that is the premier fractional ablative CO2 laser designed for treatment of wrinkles, sun damaged skin, texture irregularities, acne scarring, brown spots due to sun exposure and aging, and generalized redness.

 Dermal fillers and cosmetic injectables offer a way to soften the appearance of a wide range of concerns with typically quick results and minimal downtime.